I am traveling to Morocco in January with my wife and daughter. Any suggestions on what to do or where to stay in Casablanca and Marrakesh?

 Why January?
 Like in U.S. worst month to travel and sight see.
 Unless you want to ski in Ifrane.
 Just my thoughts.i know or knew Casablanca.
 Is a city, Fedela or Mohammedia as it may now be called was a place of interest.
 Patton landed on the beach there.
 Saw tanks still in surf then.
 Probably rusted hulks today.

-Rabat the capital is probably better and Marrakesh. over 4 years ago
+Rabat the capital is probably better and Marrakesh. almost 7 years ago

 It depends on what type of holiday you're looking for.
 I can't really speak on Marrakech or Cassablanca, although I have driven past Cas and through Marr.
 I can say that Agadir is well set up for package tourism etc with great beach and some nice hotels, traditional markets around the city.
 However if you're looking for the real taste of Morocco and good winter activities, you should travel down the coast where you can visit Tiznit a beautiful town with a renowned silver market, further down the coast is Mirleft a small developing town where you can real feel the real Morocco, with some beautiful beaches and good surf schools.
 Also there are bicycles mopeds and quads for hire, for journey's up into the hills.
 Between Tiznet and Mirleft and about 20/30 min from Mirleft is a place called Nigel's Place.
 Nigel is a british expat who has beautiful accomodation and offers tandem paragliding flights, (my only interest in this, is that I am a paragliding instructor from Wales UK that spends time here twice a year, teaching students).